| As the second witness was leaving,

 hall of Eryn Carantaur.

-Walking slowly round the table, the couple greeted each of the
+Walking slowly round the table, the couple greeted each of their

 guests in turn.
 Eowyn smiled bravely at friends old and newAragorn